 Living in Maquoketa, IA, Rose Frantzen is establishing a history as a working artist, creating figurative, serial, allegorical, and installation works in oil and multimedia, with numerous solo shows and participation in group exhibitions.
-She is on the faculty of the upcoming Realism Live virtual art conference in October 2020 (learn more at realismlive.com and register asap – the price increases soon).
+She has also been on the faculty of the Realism Live virtual art conference.

 “Portrait of Maquoketa,” a collection of 180 portraits, painted of her townspeople, was exhibited at the Smithsonian’s National Portrait Gallery and is now an installation in the Figge Art Museum’s permanent collection, which includes a 315 square foot anamorphic landscape, voice, and music.